 For the Italian meringue, whisk the egg whites and lemon juice in a kitchen mixer on a medium speed.

-Meanwhile, place the sugar and water in a small pan and cook over a high heat until it has reached 117C/242F or the ‘soft boil’ stage.
+Meanwhile, place the sugar and water in a small pan and cook over a high heat until it has reached 117C/242F or the ‘soft ball’ stage.

 Reduce the speed on the mixer to its lowest setting and pour the sugar syrup onto the firmly whipped egg whites.
 Take extreme care when you do this as the syrup will be very hot and will burn your skin if it splashes.